markfl/Create-SQL-Source/README.md

 # Create-SQL-Source
 This process will take a Physical file and create SQL source statements to create table, drop table.
 Create & Drop index for all logical files.
 Create & Drop Views for all join files and logical fils with select statements.
 It supports Oracle.
-MSSQL, MySQL and IBM DB2.
+Microsoft SQL Server, MySQL and IBM DB2.